maloymanna/maloymanna.github.io/content/pm/2016-08-23-3-types-of-waste-muda-mura-muri.md

 - muri
 ---

 Lean thinking is based on eliminating waste in order to improve efficiency.
 Lean project management relies on lean thinking concepts for the elimination of waste.
-Due to its inception in the quality and productivity improvement processes in Japanese manufacturing, especially the _Toyota Production System_, the three main categories of waste (**3M**) have Japanese names: <font color="blue">muda, mura and muri </font>.
+Due to its inception in the quality and productivity improvement processes in Japanese manufacturing, especially the _Toyota Production System_, the three main categories of waste (**3M**) have Japanese names: {{< blue-text >}}muda, mura and muri {{< /blue-text >}}.

 - **Muda** - any activity that consumes resources but creates no value for the customer